Chuck Versus the Cat Squad: Plot

-The episode begins with a Charlie's Angels-style voice-over which reveals that in 2003 the CIA had a Clandestine Attack Team (abbreviated to "C.A.T.
-Squad") which included Carina Miller (Mini Anden), Zondra (Mercedes Masohn), Amy (Mircea Monroe), and Sarah Walker.
-The squad, Sarah later reveals, was disbanded after she found a hidden transmitter in the heel of Zondra's boot and accused her of being a traitor.
+The episode begins with a flashback to 2003, when Sarah Walker was part of the CIA’s Clandestine Attack Team (C.A.T.
+Squad), alongside Carina Miller, Zondra, and Amy.
+The squad disbanded after Sarah found a hidden transmitter in Zondra’s boot, accusing her of being a traitor.
+This scene is revealed to be Morgan Grimes’ imagination as Chuck Bartowski explains the story.